 Because each root of the cover crop creates pores in the soil, cover crops help allow water to filter deep into the ground.
 As a result, a cover crop can help conserve water and prevent soil erosion.
 They help to break disease cycles by reducing the amount of bacterial and fungal diseases in the soil.
 If you have a soil that is infested, you can plant a cover crop in that area as a means to eradicate the disease.

-Cover crops also known as living mulches, provide nutrients to the soil as manure does.
+Cover crops also known as living mulches, provide nutrients to the soil like manure does.
 Mulch is a layer of organic material, such as crop residue, that is left on the surface of the soil to prevent water runoff and protect the soil from the damaging effects of heavy rainfall.

 Types of Cover Crops